🎬 Video Generation¶

 -

-NUMINA proposes an identify-then-guide paradigm that, without retraining the video diffusion model, extracts a countable instance layout from DiT attention maps during inference, detects inconsistencies between numeric tokens and the current layout, applies conservative layout modifications, and uses the revised layout to guide regeneration—substantially improving adherence to quantity constraints such as "two apples" or "eight ducks" in text-to-video models.
+The core idea of NUMINA is to avoid retraining video diffusion models by extracting a "countable instance layout" from DiT attention during inference.
+It detects inconsistencies between the numeral prompt and the current layout, applies conservative layout modifications (additions or deletions), and uses the corrected layout to guide re-generation, significantly improving the adherence of text-to-video models to numerical constraints like "two apples" or "eight ducks."

 -